oda251/fartify/README.md

 # Fartify
 ## Overview
-Chrome extention to focus on reading, hiding parts of article you aren'n reading.
+Chrome extention to fart.
+This program add fart effect to your browser.
 ## Sound from
 https://onara-mp3.com/
 ## Build